Know the Laws: South Carolina

 An Order of Protection is a civil order that provides protection from abuse by your current or former spouse, someone you have a child in common with, or your live-in partner of the opposite sex.

-To start your case, you will need to fill out some forms, including a form called "Petition for an Order of Protection".
+To start your case, you will need to fill out some forms.
 To get these form, you can go to the courthouse or get them off the internet (Download Court Forms).

-If you are going to court to get the forms, go to the Family Court clerk in the county where you live, where the abuser lives, or where the abuse occurred.
+If you are going to court to get the forms, go to the Family Court clerk in where you live or are in shelter (if you are a state resident), in the county where the abuser lives (if the abuser is a state resident), in the county where you and the abuser last lived together, or in the county where the abuse took place.

 To find the courthouse in your county, go to Courthouse Locations.